• Skip to primary navigation

 Day 3

-Breakfast: fried cod accompanied with garlic roasted potatoes and asparagus.
+Dinner: Baked cod with a lemon-herb sauce, served with roasted potatoes and asparagus.

 Day 4